samblenny/prox-sensor-encoder-menu/README.md

 There are three menu items:

-- "Show Proximity": when selected, this will show the VCNL4040's proximity sensor measurement until you click the encoder knob to return to the main menu.
+- "Show Proximity": when clicked, this will show the VCNL4040's proximity sensor measurement until you click the encoder knob to return to the main menu.
 Turning the knob in this mode has no effect.

-- "Show Lux": when selected, this will show the VCNL4040's ambient illumination sensor measurement until you click the encoder knob to return to the main menu.
+- "Show Lux": when clicked, this will show the VCNL4040's ambient illumination sensor measurement until you click the encoder knob to return to the main menu.
 Turning the knob in this mode has no effect.

-- "Set Threshold": when selected, this changes the integer value of the proximity threshold setting in the context dictionary.
+- "Set Threshold": when clicked, this changes the integer value of the proximity threshold setting in the context dictionary.
 Turning the knob updates the threshold immediately, subject to the high and low range limits.
   A proximity value of `2` means a reflective object is about 150 mm to 200 mm